jcrist/msgspec/docs/source/jsonschema.rst

 ===========

-``msgspec`` provides a few utilities for generating `JSON Schema`_ specifications from msgspec-compatible :ref:`types <supported-types>` and :doc:`constraints <constraints>`.
+``msgspec`` provides a few utilities for generating `JSON Schema`_ specifications from msgspec-compatible :doc:`types <supported-types>` and :doc:`constraints <constraints>`.

 - `msgspec.json.schema`: generates a complete JSON Schema for a single type.